 Common names: Forest red milkwood, Bosmelkhout.

 Family: Sapotaceae.
+(Stamvrug, latex-yielding family).
 This family include 35-75 genera and approximately 800 species.
-Local genera include Englerophytum, Inhambanella, Mimusops, Sideroxylon and Vitellariopsis.
+Local genera with trees include Englerophytum, Inhambanella, Mimusops, Sideroxylon and Vitellariopsis.
 Branches exude latex.
 Leaves are simple, entire and there are closely parallel secondary veins.
 Stipules are absent.
-Flowers are bisexual, usually actinomorphic (regular) and have persistent sepals and fused petals.
-The stamens equal the number petals.
+Flowers are bisexual, usually actinomorphic (regular).
+There are persistent Sepals and fused Petals.
+The Stamens equal the number petals.
 Staminodes may be present outside the fertile stamens.
 The superior Ovary has locules containing a single ovule.
-One style and 1 stigma are present.
+One Style and 1 Stigma are present.
 Fruit is a berry.
 Seeds have a thick brown shiny testa (seed coat) with a distinct scar.
 There are 7 genera and 14 species in southern Africa.

 Name derivation: Mimusops (resembling an ape face – unusual!). obovata refers to the simple obovate leaves..
 There are 3 species of the genus Mimusops in southern Africa and all trees.
 The other 2 are M. cafra and M. zeyheri.